koriaf/parks-bce-integration-bookable-things/api.rst

 to create and manage bookings
-in the Parks Australia systems, and by the delivery organisations to manage bookable things and available slots.
+in the Parks Australia systems, and by the delivery organisations to manage products and available slots.

 .. uml:: api_overview.uml